 Fourth Room at Nairobi Railway Museum.

-This is the fourth and final room of the museum before you can head on to the most anticipated vintage locomotive gravelled and lawn greenish parking lot.
+This is the fourth and final room of the museum before you can head on to the most anticipated vintage locomotive graveled and lawn greenish parking lot.

 Well, in this room I did not stay for long since it only displays and talks about the modern rails which are accustomed by the Kenya government in collaboration with the Chinese.

-The Nairobi – Naivasha Phase 2A features which include, super major long bridges like the ones in Nairobi National Park.
-(I have never come to terms why they had to build the SGR across a National Park).
+The Nairobi – Naivasha Phase 2A features include super major long bridges like the ones in Nairobi National Park.
+(I have never come to terms with why they had to build the SGR across a National Park).
 A showcase of Tunnels and special subgrades.

 The Locomotives at Nairobi Railway Museum.

-There are two coaches which caught my attention, they are all placed just near the Gate.
+There are two coaches who caught my attention, they are all placed just near the Gate.